Create a Section Syllabus or Information Sheet

 - To talk individually with students and get to know them.

-- To inquire about the students’ preparedness for the course and understanding of the material.
+- To ascertain students’ preparedness for the course and understanding of the material.

 - To provide feedback to students about their early performance in the course.